 The "root chakra" represents the pelvic floor muscles.

 The individual muscles could be prescribed as petals of a flower.

-The pelvic floor is a crescent shape the median plane.
+The pelvic floor is a crescent shape on midline, aligning with the median plane.

 The "7 chakra system" from pelvic floor working up the sections of the rectus abdominis and trapezius muscles.

 The rib cage linking the top of the rectus abdominis at front to the base of the trapezius muscles at the back.